 - There are numerous campgrounds and sites for dispersed car camping on the way to Williams Creek Reservoir.
-It’s a 25 mile trek from downtown.
+It’s a 25-mile trek from downtown.
 Drive west to Piedra Road (FS 631).
 Follow that 23 miles north to the lake.
-Campgrounds are Bridge, Williams Creek, Teal and Cimarrona.
+Campgrounds are Bridge, Williams Creek, Teal, and Cimarrona.
 The closest dispersed camping is on Turkey Springs Rd, just north of Hatcher Reservoir.
 Campsites are anywhere back here on the side of the road.
 There are also spots right on Piedra Rd close to Williams Creek Res.

 - San Juan River cuts through downtown, with ample opportunities to cast a line.

 - Williams Reservoir listed above is a remarkable day trip or overnight visit.
-There are also numerous other lakes on the drive back to William Res including Sullenburger, Hatcher and Dunnagan reservoirs.
+There are also numerous other lakes on the drive back to William Res including Sullenburger, Hatcher, and Dunnagan reservoirs.

-Things to do near Pagosa Springs
+Activities near Pagosa Springs

 - Sky Ute Casino (49mi)

-- Wolf Creek (24mi)
+- Wolf Creek Ski Area (24mi)

-- Navajo (39mi)
+- Navajo State Park (39mi)